-Element Pı irpose Restrictions Syntax cluster_name Tł ne name of the cluster to ter The cluster name must already exist.
-Identifier segment; see IBM Informix Guide to SQL: Syntax clustersize ki ea ze of the cluster, in lobytes, to be reserved for ich unique cluster-key ilue Clustersize must be less than the volume size.
-Literal Number segment; see IBM Informix Guide to SQL: Syntax owner ne user name of the owner the cluster The specified name must be a valid user name.
-Identifier segment; see IBM Informix Guide to SQL: Syntax
+Element Purpose Restrictions Syntax cluster_name The name of the cluster to alter The cluster name must already exist.
+Identifier segment; see IBM Informix: Guide to SQL Syntax clustersize Size of the cluster, in kilobytes, to be reserved for each unique cluster-key value Clustersize must be less than the volume size.
+Literal Number segment; see IBM Informix: Guide to SQL Syntax owner The user name of the owner of the cluster The specified name must be a valid user name.
+Identifier segment; see IBM Informix: Guide to SQL Syntax